 A similar concept applies to any wall or column space above your fireplace.
 These areas give you the opportunity to continue to draw the eye up and open up the room.
 Mirrors, tall pieces of art, a gallery of small prints, or another piece of hanging decor can all enhance the space.

 But, a bunch of small frames placed on the mantel can make it look cluttered.
 Too much on the wall above the fireplace can also give the area a busy, cluttered look.
 At the same time, too much free wall space above the fireplace can make the area look forgotten or undecorated.
 It also tends to stop the eye and doesn’t draw it upward.

 When your fireplace is in use, you have to be careful about where you place decor, the materials you use, and more to reduce fire hazards.
 But, when your fireplace is out of service for the season, you can get more creative with the space inside your fireplace as well as the hearth around it.
 This is why one of the tips for decorating fireplaces is using the hearth during the off-season.

-You can block off the open fireplace with a stack of wood, books, or other items.
+You can block off the open fireplace with a stack of wood for creative firewood storage, books, or other items.
 You can also add more indoor plants and place them closer to the fireplace.
 You have more freedom to place things close to the fireplace when you don’t have to worry about heat and flames.

 Granted, you’ll need to adjust your decor when it’s time to use your fireplace again, but this area is a good space to redecorate temporarily.